How to Overcome Video Game Addiction

 What Is Video Game Addiction?

 A video game addiction is simply an addiction to playing video games.
 Unfortunately, this addiction is spreading at an extremely fast pace.
-While it may not affect the body directly like alcohol or cigarettes would, it can still devastate lives when people take things way too far when it comes to video games.
+While it may not effect the body directly as alcohol or cigarettes would, it can still devastate lives when people take their gaming habits too far.

 Truth be told, I was once addicted to video games.
 I let it ruin many aspects of my life.
-I still play video games, but I learned how to enjoy them in moderation.
+I still play them, but I learned how to enjoy in moderation.

 This article will cover the following: